-Note 5-Credit Agreement
+Note 6-Credit Agreement

 Under the Company's revolving line of credit agreement with its bank, the Company may borrow up to the greater of 85% of eligible accounts receivable plus the least of (i) a percentage of eligible inventory determined from time to time by the Company's bank, (ii) 80% of the orderly liquidation value, as defined, of eligible inventories, and (iii) \$1 million.
 Interest is payable monthly at the greater of (i) the sum of prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.
-This line of credit expires on July 31, 2009.
+This line of credit expired on July 31, 2009; however, subsequent to quarter end, this line of credit agreement was extended until August 31, 2009.
+Maximum borrowings on the line are \$5,000,000.

 In connection with its credit agreement, the Company was provided an equipment line of credit allowing it to borrow up to \$3.9 million through January 3, 2009.
 The Company is required to repay the equipment advances in monthly installments of \$32,440.
-Interest on the equipment advances is payable monthly, at the Company's option, at the greater of (i) the sum of prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.
+Interest on the equipment advances is payable monthly, at the Company's option, at the greater of (i) prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.